disbr007/planet_tools/readme.md

     * creating an aws_delivery dictionary containing all necessary parameters to pass to the [Planet Orders API](https://developers.planet.com/docs/orders/)

-`fp_planet.py`
-Footprint a directory containing Planet imagery.
-Imagery is identified by locating scene-level manifest files. (in progress)

 `ingest_off_nadir.py`
 Parse off-nadir metadata .csv's from Planet into database table `off_nadir`.
 These